Emotional Withdrawal in Long Distance Relationships: What It Means and What To Do

 When communication shifts, connection shifts.

-Withdrawal doesn’t always mean the relationship is over.
+Withdrawal doesn’t always mean the relationship is ending.

 If exhaustion is part of the pattern, you may relate to long distance relationship burnout.